 It is important that all the children at The Manor know to whom they should turn for support and guidance.
 This will usually be the Form Teacher, Key Person or Teaching Assistant.
-In some instances, it can be another member of staff with whom the child has a particular rapport (e.g. the school nurse or Learning Support Teacher).
-If children are having problems, with a subject taught by a specialist they should be encouraged to talk directly to the teacher but should feel that they can turn to their Form Teacher for support if they feel it would be helpful.
+In some instances, it can be another member of staff with whom the child has a particular rapport (e.g. the School Nurse or Learning Support Teacher).
+If children are having problems with a subject taught by a specialist they should be encouraged to talk directly to the teacher but should feel that they can turn to their Form Teacher or any member of staff for support if they feel it would be helpful.

 If a child in Years 3-6 finds a problem too difficult to discuss they are encouraged to use the Worry Box.
-There is one in each of Y3 and Y4, and one in each individual Y5 and Y6 classroom.
+There is one in each classroom.

-Well-run PSHEE sessions and circle times will give children a great sense of support from both the teacher and their peers.
+Well-run Learning for Life (PSHEE/PSED) sessions and circle times will give children a great sense of support from both the teacher and their peers.
+Please refer to our Learning for Life (PSHEE/PSED) Policy and RSHE Policy for further information.